Obsession is a weird state of mind.

 “It is not that we have so little time but that we lose so much. … The life we receive is not short but we make it so; we are not ill provided but use what we have wastefully.” – Lucius Annaeus Seneca

 I like to say that I have no regrets, but this is definitely something I wish I would have handled differently.
-I can count the number of friends I had in high school on one hand, and it’s because I became an obsessive recluse, shying away from anything that I felt would hurt my dieting progress.
+I can count the number of friends I had in high school on one hand, and it’s because I became an obsessive recluse, shying away from anything that I felt would hurt my dieting and training progress.

 2. Obsession Causes Undue Stress

 Chill.
-Don’t over-complicate and stress about minutiae.
+Don’t over-complicate and stress the minutiae.

 3. Obsession Leads to Sub-Par Results in the Long-Term